Azure/Azure-Media-Services-Explorer/README.md

 You need to install the [Microsoft Visual Studio Installer Projects](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects) in order to open and build the Setup project in Visual Studio.

 This solution requires [.NET 5.0 SDK to compile](https://dotnet.microsoft.com/download/dotnet/5.0).

+## Note

+AMSE uses Application Insights for Telemetry.
+This feature can be turned off in the Options of AMSE.

 ## Contacts